maxensas/xiletrade/README.md

 <img align="left" width="275" height="332" src="https://user-images.githubusercontent.com/62154281/104092090-f3d4cb00-5281-11eb-8ddf-981da5215765.png">

 XileTrade is a FREE tool that aims to provide you a better gaming experience on [Path of exile](https://www.pathofexile.com/).
-It helps you to price your items in-game and offers controls to facilitate your trading without adding automation.
+It helps you to price your items in-game and offers controls to make your trading easier without adding automation.

 >Path of Exile is a Free to Play Hack'n Slash game developed and published by Grinding Gear Games.
 The game is refreshed every 3/4 months with new content and updates through their league system.
 >Xiletrade follow changes made and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.<br><br>